5-Examples-of-Profitable-Businesses-in-Colombia

 Keeping with the theme of language, expats’ greatest intellectual asset is widely regarded to be the language they speak.

 Thousands and thousands of Americans, Brits, and Australians flock to Colombia each year, and manage to stay by teaching English as a second language.
-The demand for learning English, as well as French German and even Chinese is huge in Colombia.
+The demand for learning English, as well as French, German, Spanish and even Chinese is huge in Colombia.

 Whether it’s a desire to get into Colombia’s top universities, work for international corporations or travel around the world, Colombians are acutely aware of the need to learn English.
 Adding to this that Colombia ranks a mere 17th as Latin America’s most English proficient country, the desire for English classes from native speakers has only increased in recent years.